 If you want to get in front of even more people and grow your audience faster, there are always paid social media ads, like those on Facebook (see next section).
 From promoting your page to boosting a post so that even more people will see what a great interview you did, paid ads will get you out and in front of your targeted audience on social media.

 If you have your Facebook page up and you want to amplify your presence there, you can use Facebook’s advertising to do just that and grow your social media presence.
 One thing to consider upfront is which people you want to target — people in a particular city, those over 50 years old, those interested in education or health care, etc.?
 Facebook allows you to target those categories and other custom audience segments so it’s important to consider this before you launch your advertising campaign.
 Paying particular attention to targeting is vital because you wouldn’t want to waste your campaign dollars serving your Facebook ad to someone who isn’t going to vote for you or can’t vote for you or is obviously opposed to your particular viewpoint.

 Next is what you want your audience/campaign to do — get more people to like your page, read an article you shared or watch a video of you at a debate?
 Facebook will optimize your ad to target for these end goals, so make sure your content is created to do just that.

 Lastly, how long do you want to serve your ad and how much do you want to spend?
 You can spend as little as $10 up to a nearly infinite amount and for as short as a couple hours to many months.
 Make sure to consider that when you spend too little, you may reach too few people; if you spend too much, your ad may display too frequently and turn people off.
 Similarly, if you run a campaign for too short a period of time, you may not catch enough of your targets while they are on Facebook.
 And if you run it for too long, your ad may not display frequently enough to capture attention.

-Want more information on running effective digital advertisements – you can download our ebook on digital media here.
+Want more information on running effective digital advertisements?
+Reach out!

 Share this post